Code-137/docker-odoo/README.md

 # Docker Odoo

-This repository contains the dockerfile to the [Odoo](https://www.odoo.com) using the [odoo-brasil](https://www.github.com/trust-code/odoo-brasil) localisation and the [odoo-apps](https://www.github.com/code-137/odoo-apps).
+This repository contains the dockerfile to the [Odoo](https://www.odoo.com) using the [odoo-brasil](https://www.github.com/trust-code/odoo-brasil) localization and the [odoo-apps](https://www.github.com/code-137/odoo-apps).

 ## Requirements

-To run this image, will need a Postgres server.
+To run this image, you will need a Postgres server.
 An easy way to do this is running the following command:

 > docker run --name db -d -e POSTGRES_USER=odoo -e POSTGRES_PASSWORD=odoo -e POSTGRES_DB=postgres postgres:10